Terabit-Ethernet/Understanding-network-stack-overheads-SIGCOMM-2021/README.md

 176: 800000
 ```

 IRQ 152 can be ignored.
-The IRQs 153-176 map to receive queues 0-23 respectively.
+The IRQs 153-176 map to receive queues 0-23 respectively (our system has 24 cores).
 To interpret the line `N: xxxxxx`, N is the IRQ number, while `xxxxxx` is a bitmap for the cores the IRQ will be sent to.
 The number `xxxxxx` can be interpreted as follows.

 ```
 Index starting